Zuruuh/les-petits-plats/README.md

 cd les-petits-plats
 ```

-Then, install all the npm dependencies with `yarn install`.
+Then, install all the npm dependencies with `pnpm install`.

 ### Development

-To run the project locally, use the npm script _dev_ with `yarn run dev`, and the project will be served locally at http://localhost:5173.
+To run the project locally, use the npm script _dev_ with `pnpm run dev`, and the project will be served locally at http://localhost:5173.
 You will benefit from ViteJS Hot Module Replacement which will update all your code directly in your browser when you edit it.

 ### Production

-To build the project for production, simply run `yarn run build` and you will get your prod-ready project in the _./dist_ folder.
+To build the project for production, simply run `pnpm run build` and you will get your prod-ready project in the _./dist_ folder.

 ## Tools